Sparkx120/win-sshfs/README.md

-WinSSHFS
+# WinSSHFS
 ========================

-Fork of Martin Dimov's WinSSHFS project.
+Fork of Masaeedu's CLI only Fork of Martin Dimov's WinSSHFS project.
 Removes the GUI, exposes clean library interface, adds a CLI.

 CLI usage is: